Esther was a young Jewish girl chosen by King Ahasuerus to be his queen after he banished Vashti.

 I joke not.
 It had seriously never occurred to me that anyone else was suffering.
 All I saw were my own problems.

 You may be going through something similar right now.
-2020 was unfair.
-You suffered, and you’re making sure everyone knows.
+You’ve suffered, and you’re making sure everyone knows.

 But what if, instead of fighting what you can’t control, you accepted it and made the best of it?